 You may add customized steps to your inventory adapter, choosing its position in the appropriate folder.
-(Remember that you cannot edit a factory-supplied inventory adapter on an inventory beacon.
-To edit a factorysupplier adapter, you must be working on your application server.)
+(Remember that you cannot edit a factory-supplied inventory adapter.)

-- 1. In the Step Explorer, select one of the following: - · An empty folder (this has no expander icon to the left of the folder name) - In an expanded folder of steps, the current step after which you want to insert a new step.
+1. In the Step Explorer, select one of the following:

+- An empty folder (this has no expander icon to the left of the folder name) - In an expanded folder of steps, the current step after which you want to insert a new step.

-Tip • To insert a new step as the first in a folder containing existing steps, insert it as the second step and then move it up the list with the up-arrow icon above the list of steps.
+Tip: To insert a new step as the first in a folder containing existing steps, insert it as the second step and then move it up the list with the up-arrow icon above the list of steps.

-- 2. Use the down arrow next to the add icon to expand the choices, and click either: - Custom SQL to write any SQL scripting that runs on either the source database or your target operations database.
+- 2. Use the down arrow next to the add icon to expand the choices, and click either: - Custom SQL to write any SQL scripting that runs on the source database.
 Use these steps to massage data within the database, such as scrubbing data into a temporary table within the same database. - Data Transfer to move data from one database to another.
 These steps can include custom SQL statements to select the data for transfer.